 Regarding revision policy implementation, the recommended harmonized revision policy is applied in Lithuania; some temporary inconsistencies can occur due to vintage effect.

 Revision policy and its harmonization are also discussed in the Interinstitutional group on Macroeconomic statistics.
-This group is represented by experts from Statistics Lithuania, the Ministry of Finance, the Bank of Lithuania, the State Tax Inspectorate and the Ministry of Economy and Innovation.
+This group is represented by experts from State Data Agency, the Ministry of Finance, the Bank of Lithuania, the State Tax Inspectorate, the Ministry of Economy and Innovation and National audit office of Lithuania (as an observer).

 17.2.
 Data revision - practice